Egyptian Pumpkin-Milk Pudding is a dish that hails from Egypt and exists in different variations.

 - Shredded coconut and toasted nuts for your choice to decorate the dish

-- Make the milk pudding. heat the milk and add the sugar.
+- Make the milk pudding.
+Heat the milk and add the sugar.
 Stir until all the sugar is dissolved.
 Add the vanilla and the diluted corn flour in milk and keep stirring until the milk thickens.
 Turn off the heat and let the pudding come to room temperature.

 - Assemble the dish.
-In a baking glass dish, add first the pumpkin layer, sprinkle with nuts of your choice and then top it with the milk pudding layer.
+In a baking glass dish, first add the pumpkin layer, sprinkle with nuts of your choice and then top it with the milk pudding layer.
 Distribute the egg wash over the surface of the milk pudding.